Thrive

 Alerts

-Status effects need displays a player can make sense of at a glance.
-I opted for a minimalist style: simply hovering billboard displays.
+Status effects need to display in a way that players can make sense of them at a glance.
+I opted for a minimalist style: hovering billboard displays.
 The 'healthbars' tick down in realtime, with subtle animations.
 Above them, the icon for the implied status appears.

 An example of a fire alert.